 - The installation and wiring costs can be high

-If you are looking for an appealing chimney style for your small kitchen, a built-in kitchen chimney is what you should opt for.
+If you are looking for an appealing chimney style for your small kitchen, a built-in chimney best chimney is what you should opt for.
 Since these are hidden inside the kitchen furniture, they take up less space and look uber stylish.
 Also, these offer excellent suction power, leaving the kitchen clean and fresh.

 - Excellent choice for small kitchens